MrPREDDY18/RecipeApp/README.md

 - Clear all data.
 - Exit

+Enter recipe details: This option prompts you to input the necessary information for a recipe, including its name, ingredients (quantity and unit), and preparation steps.
+Simply follow the on-screen prompts to populate the recipe details.

+Display recipes: Utilize this option to view the details of a recipe in a neatly formatted manner.
+Access ingredients, quantities, units, and preparation steps with ease, enhancing your cooking experience.

+Scale recipes: Adjust the quantities of ingredients in a recipe effortlessly by selecting this option.
+Choose from scaling factors of 0.5 (half), 2 (double), or 3 (triple) to tailor the recipe to your desired serving size or preference.

+Reset quantities: If you need to revert to the original measurements of ingredients in a recipe, this option is your solution.
+Resetting quantities ensures accuracy and consistency in your culinary endeavors.

+Clear all data: Start afresh by clearing all entered recipe data from memory.
+This option provides a clean slate for new recipe entries, enabling seamless organization and management.

+Exit: Conclude your session with RecipeApp by selecting this option.
+If you no longer require the application, exiting ensures a smooth transition out of the interface.

 ## Contributing
 Contributions to RecipeApp are welcome!
 If you have any suggestions, bug fixes, or improvements, feel free to open an issue or submit a pull request on the GitHub repository.